-The Katherine Ward Burg Memorial Garden, named for the St. Louis photographer who cherished the riverfront, will function as the primary gateway for pedestrians traveling under the Eads Bridge from the nearby Arch Grounds.
-This new social destination, identified by its iconic trellis, is a beacon to attract people walking through the arches of the Eads Bridge and drawing them toward the new riverfront park, an ideal destination for the millions of Arch Ground tourists and St. Louisans.
+The Katherine Ward Burg Garden, named for the St. Louis photographer who cherished the riverfront, is a primary gateway for pedestrians traveling under the Eads Bridge.
+LJC designed this new social destination as a beacon to attract people walking through the arches of the Eads Bridge, drawing them toward the new riverfront park.

 Gently stepped terraces provide convenient ramp access from First Street down to Commercial Street.
-The terrace forms a small amphitheater, which could accommodate seating for small impromptu performances and movie nights on the lower Plaza.
-The lower Plaza also provides ample space for fairs and farmer’s markets, to activate the southern end of the Commercial Street Corridor.
-This Plaza has the potential to extend east, to include the Commercial Street right-of-way, continuing the stepping terraces meandering down to Leonor K. Sullivan Blvd.
+The terrace forms a small amphitheater, accommodating seating for small impromptu performances and movie nights on the lower Plaza.
+The lower Plaza also provides ample space for fairs and farmer’s markets to activate the southern end of the Commercial Street Corridor.
+This Plaza has the potential to extend east to include the Commercial Street right-of-way, continuing the stepping terraces to Leonor K. Sullivan Blvd.